PaulSchiretz/pgl-backup/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As members, contributors, and leaders, we pledge to make participation in our community a harassment-free experience for everyone.
+We want this to be a safe and welcoming space, regardless of age, body size, disability, ethnicity, gender identity, experience level, education, nationality, personal appearance, race, religion, or sexual orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We promise to act and interact in ways that contribute to an open, welcoming, diverse, and healthy community.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Here are some examples of behavior that help create a positive environment:

 *   Demonstrating empathy and kindness toward other people
 *   Being respectful of differing opinions, viewpoints, and experiences
 *   Giving and gracefully accepting constructive feedback
 *   Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-*   Focusing on what is best not just for the individual, but for the overall community
+*   Focusing on what is best for the community as a whole

-Examples of unacceptable behavior include:
+And here are some examples of behavior that we won't tolerate:

 *   The use of sexualized language or imagery, and sexual attention or advances of any kind